abst-fact/apk2gold/README.md

 ### Dependencies

-You'll need python, git (for submodules), and mercurial (hg) for the sub-builds.
+You'll need python2, git (for submodules), and mercurial (hg) for the sub-builds.
 Sorry!

 ### Installing
-Just run make.sh
+Just run prepare.sh

 ## Usage